-Keep a record of all medications and over the counter drugs you are taking and share this with your doctor or nurse.
-Put your currents meds in a plain brown paper bag and bring them with you.
+Keep a record of all medications and over-the-counter drugs you are taking and share this with your doctor or nurse.
+You can also put your current meds in a brown paper bag and bring them with you to your appointment.

 Make sure you share herbal remedies or nutritional supplements you are taking, as well as any allergies you may have.
 You could be putting yourself at risk for a serious interaction or false test result if you don’t disclose important information with your care team.

 Make sure you have one doctor/nurse that coordinates your care when you see different types of doctors.
 This can help prevent duplicate tests and prescriptions.
 Get a primary pharmacist as well.

 Ask what common side effects may occur with any medications prescribed, how you should manage symptoms, and who you should call if they do occur.
 Knowing what to do in advance, can help prevent unexpected issues.